Guairá Department: Tourism

 At the beginning of the 1960s a sculpture was made by Javier Baez Rolon to commemorate a Villariquean poet.
 On May 8, 1983, for the 50th anniversary of the poet's death, his ashes were moved to the park, fulfilling the citizens' dream.
-From that day on, under the shadow of a tree, the poet rests in peace in the land of his soul.
+From that day on, under the shadow of a tree, the poet has remained.
 His poetry still vibrates under the look of his beloved Ybytyruzu.

-Other cultural centers that one must visit are the Maestro Fermin Lopez Museum and the Library, where one can find the personal belongings of Natalicio Talavera, Fermin Lopez, and Manuel Ortiz, as well as weapons from the Chaco War, a collection of coins and Paraguayan bills, and arrows and axes made by the native peoples.
+Other cultural centers are the Maestro Fermin Lopez Museum and the Library, where one can find the personal belongings of Natalicio Talavera, Fermin Lopez, and Manuel Ortiz, as well as weapons from the Chaco War, a collection of coins and Paraguayan bills, and arrows and axes made by the native peoples.
 In the museum one can see, among others, very old objects, old furniture, old machines, paintings, photographs, and different sacred art donated by the Church of Villarica.
 In the district of Itape there is a sacred place named the "Paso de la Virgen," whose festival is celebrated on December 18.
 Its sanctuary on the side of the Tebicuary-mi River is visited by thousands of pilgrims during the year.